Soft-V/SoftV.Docs/docs/studica-kit/index.md

 # Working with the Studica Kit

-These guides show how to use the **robocadV** libraries with examples for the Algaritm kit.
+These guides show how to use the **robocadV** libraries with examples for the Studica kit.

 You can use sample projects for your preferred programming language: